Connect with us

 On March 7, 2024, President William Ruto made a statement that intensified speculation about Gachagua's future.
 He promised that his party would soon have a female deputy president, a declaration widely interpreted as an indication that Gachagua's tenure may be approaching its conclusion.

-: The intricate relationship between President William Ruto and Deputy President Rigathi Gachagua, their shared journey to the presidency in 2022, and the controversies that have emerged, including the involvement of ODM members in the Ruto administration and the implications for Gachagua’s potential impeachment.
+: Explore the complex relationship between President William Ruto and Deputy President Rigathi Gachagua, highlighting their 2022 presidential journey, emerging controversies, ODM member involvement in the administration, and implications for Gachagua’s potential impeachment.

 By Charles Wachira